nedeljkovicfilipdev/auth_panel/README.md

 Front End side: ViteJS, TailwindCSS, Flowbite, shadcn, to be added if more..

-Back End side: NestJS, GraphQL, Prisma, MikroORM, to be added if more..
+Back End side: Postresql, NestJS, GraphQL, Prisma, to be added if more..